Is Strength Training Important ?

 3. Bone Strength & Joint Protection

-Strength training stimulates bones and joints, also reducing future risk of fractures, back pain, knee pain.
+Strength training stimulates both bones and joints, helping maintain density and reducing the future risk of fractures, back pain, and knee pain.

 4. Strength Training Improves Your Cardio Too